 You may have scars, related to the various treatments you have undergone to treat and monitor yourself.

-Your sensory abilities may be slightly altered by your time in the ICU.
+Your sensory abilities may be slightly altered by your time in intensive care.
 You may experience changes in taste and smell.
 Taste can be altered by certain treatments, for example, some medications leave a metallic taste in the mouth.
 This will disappear when the treatment is stopped.
-Many patients report craving cold sensations (ventilators, ice bladders) or very cold food (popsicles) at the end of their stay in the ICU or just after.
+Many patients report craving cold sensations or very cold food (popsicles) at the end of their stay in the ICU or just after.
 Don’t hesitate to give in to these desires!

 You may also notice a slight temporary short-sightedness due to the shallow depth of vision in a hospital room, or strange sensations like tingling on the skin.